-They Have Been Bred for Eye-Appeal Rather Than Taste
+Your Peaches Have Been Bred for Eye-Appeal Rather Than Taste

 Consumers have gotten it into their heads to select a peach in a way that is like selecting an apple.
 Therefore, the smaller, softer, and fuzzier peaches end up getting left behind to rot in a store and cost them money.
 A store losing money will mean that they will stop paying the supplier as much.

-That means that the supplier is going to try and make products, in this case a whole bunch of peaches, that are grown to the point of looking and feeling like an apple.
-Since that’s what is all around and seems to be the ideal, that is what people do with their own homegrown peaches, or they even select a tree that has been bred to produce these fruits instead of an heirloom variety.
+That means that the supplier is going to try and make products, in this case, a whole bunch of peaches, that are grown to the point of looking and feeling like an apple.
+Since that’s what is all around and seems to be ideal, that is what people do with their own homegrown peaches, or they even select a tree that has been bred to produce these fruits instead of an heirloom variety.

-The Tree Was Grown in Poor Conditions
+Your Peach Tree Was Grown in Poor Conditions

 Peach trees are a subtropical plant, meaning they’re going to do best in hardiness zones 5-8.
-Trying to grow one of these trees outside of that while not being one of the specially bred varieties that can withstand such temperatures is going to lead to some subpar peaches, if they grow at all.
+Trying to grow one of these trees outside of that while not being one of the specially bred varieties that can withstand such temperatures is going to lead to some subpar peaches if they grow at all.

 Not to mention, the alkaline levels of the soil affect how the peach tree grows.
 Too much will cause the peaches to become bitter and hard.
 Finally, most fruit trees, including peaches, should be grown in pairs in order to promote cross-pollination unless they are self-pollinating varieties.
 Promoting pollinators and properly fertilizing trees in the proper hardiness zones really helps ensure delicious peaches.